Artwork at the World Trade Center (2001–present): 4 World Trade Center

 The new 4 World Trade Center was developed by Silverstein Properties, who appointed Robert Marcucci art consultant.
 Marcucci, along with the company's chief marketing officer Dara McQuillan, put forward the idea to create an art studio and gallery on the 69th floor of the building.

 Memorial by David Uda

 Irish artist David Uda was commissioned to paint a memorial to the victims, which is located on the floor of the 69th story of the World Trade Center 4.
 The painting took several weeks to complete, and features a large circle containing 2,606 painted flowers, one for each person that died at the World Trade Center on September 11.
 It also contains 13 stripes, a reference to the American flag.

+Large-scale Installation by Kozo Nishino

+Japanese sculptor and kinetic artist from Kyoto, Japan, Kozo Nishino was commissioned to create a 30-meter-diameter titanium arc in the lobby of 4 World Trade Center.
+The installation is titled Sky Memory and was his first commission in the United States.
+The sculpture weights 215 kilograms and is suspended about 7 meters above the ground so that it appears as if it is floating.

+7 World Trade Center

+Jeff Koons's Balloon Flower (Red), on loan to Larry Silverstein, was located outside 7 World Trade Center from 2006 until 2018 when it was removed for refurbishment.
+In 2021, Frank Stella's Jasper's Split Star was installed in the same spot.